Helveg/nestjs-inject-transformer/README.md

 Its `inject` function is called with the same arguments as the `Type` function would have been.

-The following example illustrates how you could return different DTO types (and thereby different validation schemes when used in combination with `class-validator`) based on a supposed client's
+The following example illustrates how you could return different DTO types (and thereby different validation schemes when used with `class-validator`), based on a supposed client's
 configuration:

 ```ts